 - Puddle Stomp

 - Roll Downs for Intermediate to Advanced trails

 Each student will be tested on their ability to demonstrate, teach, and provide feedback through error detection and corrections.

-In order to pass the BICP Level 2 Bridge course, participants must demonstrate an understanding of the material, perform a suitable teaching simulation, and pass a written test.
+In order to pass the BICP Level 2 Bridge course, participants must pass a pretest, demonstrate an understanding of the material, perform a suitable teaching simulation, and pass a final written exam.